There are five major banks and a number of smaller banks to choose from in New Zealand.

 There are several options to transfer money into New Zealand.
 One option is to arrange a ‘telegraphic transfer’ through your bank.
-For security reasons, many banks require your first transfer to be made at a branch or in person so it is important to check with your bank before you leave.
-You can transfer funds in your home currency, as it’s usually cheaper to buy New Zealand dollars from within New Zealand.
+For security reasons, many banks require your first transfer to be made at a branch or in person, so it is important to check with your bank before you leave.
+You can transfer funds in your home currency - it is usually cheaper to buy New Zealand dollars from within New Zealand.
 Even better, set up a foreign currency account at your New Zealand bank and transfer funds in your home currency straight into that.
 Banks at both ends of the transfer usually charge fees.

 There are many options for transferring money from New Zealand to other countries.
 Most banks here now let you do it online using their internet banking service.

-There’s no restriction on how much foreign currency you can bring in to or take out of New Zealand.
-However, if you arrive at an airport carrying more than NZ$10,000 in cash you’ll need to complete a Border Cash Report.
+There is no restriction on how much foreign currency you can bring in to or take out of New Zealand.
+However, if you arrive at an airport carrying more than NZ$10,000 in cash you will need to complete a Border Cash Report.

 You can change your money in local currency at airports using the Travelex stores which are open every day for all international flights.
 You could also compare rates with other agencies such as travel agencies, banks and other foreign exchange locations.

-What the $NZ is worth in your currency varies a lot.
+What the New Zealand dollar ($NZ) is worth in your currency varies a lot.
 There was a huge upheaval in our economy in the 1980s when we adopted free market principles.
 As part of this, the currency has been allowed to float ever since, ranging for example from US$0.3922 in November 2000 to US$0.8835 in July 2014.